Helsingør: History

+The city as it is known today was founded in the 1420s by Danish King Eric of Pomerania.
+He established the Sound Dues in 1429, which were a toll on the use of the Øresund.
+Although a different toll had existed before this one, the Sound Dues were paid in Helsingør, providing immense wealth to the city.
+With that income, the king built a castle named Krogen or Ørekrog on the extreme northeastern tip of the island of Zealand.
+The city expanded around the castle and envelops it today.
+Krogen was rebuilt and expanded in the 1570s by king Frederik II and renamed Kronborg.
+All ships had to stop in Helsingør to get their cargo taxed and pay a toll to the Danish Crown, which generated a significant income to the city, which in turn generated trade.
+The city's growing wealth further fuelled the growth of maritime transport through the Øresund Strait - from 1479 to 1581 the number of ships passing through the strait increased 6.5 times.
+In 1672, Helsingør had grown to be the third-largest town in Denmark.
+Up until the middle of the 19th century, Helsingør was among the largest cities in the country.

-The Sound Dues were abolished in 1857 with the Copenhagen Convention, where all naval nations agreed to pay a one-time fee.
+The Sound Dues were abolished in 1857 with the Copenhagen Convention in which all seafaring nations agreed to pay a one-time fee.
+The abolishment was a huge loss for the city and the following decades saw a slow growth in population.

-The oldest known fortified building of Helsingør is Flynderborg, an early medieval fortress situated on a hill just south of the medieval city.
+The oldest known fortified building of Helsingør is Flynderborg, an early medieval fortress on a hill just south of the medieval city.

 Around 1200, the first church, Saint Olaf's Church, was built.

 A number of convents once surrounded the church, but now all that remains is the church building, today the cathedral of the Diocese of Helsingør.
-The oldest parts of the cathedral of Helsingør date back to the 13th century and tell us that the fishing village, as Helsingør was then, had grown to a town of importance.
+The oldest parts of the cathedral of Helsingør date back to the 13th century and show that the fishing village, as Helsingør was then, had grown to become a town of importance.